 Why move to Canada?
-Wondering if Canada is a good place live?
-Here’s the ultimate guide to all the amazing advantages of living in Canada!
+Wondering if Canada is a good place to live?
+Here’s the ultimate guide to all the fantastic advantages of living in Canada!

 Canada has a well-deserved reputation for being one of the friendliest places on earth.
 Not only that but it’s also considered to be one of the safest places to live.
 If you’re looking for the benefits of moving or immigrating to Canada, you won’t have to look very far.

 So why is Canada so popular?
-And do so many expats and migrants find it one of the most attractive countries in world in which to live and work?
+And why do so many expats and migrants find it one of the most attractive countries in the world to live and work?

-It’s long been a country for people who want to live in a place where clean air, good living standards and safe streets are a priority and that’s what you get when you go to Canada.
-A safe place to live, amongst people who have strong values and ambition.
+It’s long been a country for people who want to live where clean air, good living standards and safe streets are a priority, and that’s what you get when you go to Canada.
+A safe place to live amongst people who have strong values and ambition.

-So if you’re thinking of emigrating to Canada from the UK read on and discover more of the reasons why people choose to move to this fascinating and forward-thinking country.
-It’s no wonder so many migrants think that Canada is a good place to live.
+So, if you’re thinking of emigrating to Canada from the UK read on and discover why people choose to move to this fascinating and forward-thinking country.
+It’s no wonder so many migrants think that Canada is an excellent place to live.

 1: It’s an absolutely stunning place